There are many different types of anxiety disorder.

 Generalised anxiety disorder (GAD)

 GAD is the most common type of anxiety disorder.
-The main symptom of GAD is over worrying about different activities and events.
-This may feel out of your control.
-You feel anxious a lot of the time if you have GAD.
-You might feel ‘on edge’ and alert to your surroundings.
+The main symptom of GAD is excessive worrying about different activities and events.
+You may feel anxious a lot of the time if you have GAD.
+You might feel ‘on edge’ and hyper-alert to your surroundings.

 It is common to have other conditions such as depression or other anxiety disorders if you have GAD.

-GAD can be difficult to diagnose because it does not have some of the unique symptoms of other anxiety disorders.
-Your doctor is likely to say you have GAD if you have felt anxious for most days over six months and it has had a bad impact on areas of your life.
+GAD can be difficult to diagnose because it doesn’t have some of the unique symptoms of other anxiety disorders.
+Your doctor is likely to say you have GAD if you have felt anxious for most days over six months and it has had a negative impact on multiple areas of your life.

-Panic disorder results in regular panic attacks with not particular trigger.
-They can happen suddenly and feel intense and frightening, it is also possible to dissociate during panic attacks.
-You may also worry about having another panic attack.
+Panic disorder means you have regular panic attacks with no particular trigger.
+They can happen suddenly and feel very intense and frightening, it is also possible to dissociate during panic attacks (feel detached from your body).
+You may also be fearful about having panic attacks in the future.

-Certain situations can cause panic attacks, for example if you don’t like small spaces but have to use a lift.
-This doesn’t mean that you have a panic disorder.
+Fear of certain situations can cause panic attacks, for example, if you don’t like small spaces but have to use a lift.
+But this doesn’t mean that you have a panic disorder.